Execution

 click_extra.execution.CPU_COUNT = 1

-Number of available CPU cores, or None if undetermined.
+Number of logical CPUs available, or None if undetermined.

 click_extra.execution.DEFAULT_JOBS = 1